rmmorrison/chatterbox/README.md

 **Experimental!**

+The [rmmorrison/helm-charts]() repository contains a Helm (chart API v2) chart for chatterbox, which is automatically built and published to a Helm repository on each change.

+This Helm chart is tested (and is how chatterbox is currently deployed for its intended purpose), but the author makes no guarantees or claims about its functionality.
+Namely, this chart has not been tested against Kubernetes clusters with RBAC enabled.

+To set up the repository in your own Helm instance, see that repository's [README file](https://github.com/rmmorrison/helm-charts/blob/master/README.md).

-This repository contains a Helm (v3) chart which can be installed into a Kubernetes cluster if deploying into Kubernetes is the intended destination for the bot.
+Once the repository is set up and the latest repository data pulled (via `helm repo update`), the chart can be installed into a cluster following the example below:

-Currently, the chart is not built and present in any repository, so using the chart consists of checking out this repository, navigating into the `charts/chatterbox` directory and performing a Helm install command, like below:

     helm install chatterbox . \
       --set discord.token="<token>" \